C. T. Kurien

-C. T. Kurien (born c.
-1932) is a professor of economics, now retired and resident in Bangalore, who has written many books on economics.
-Although left of center, he is far from being a Marxist.
+Christopher Thomas Kurien (2 July 1931 – 23 July 2024), popularly known as CTK, was an Indian professor of economics based in Bangalore, Karnataka.
+He wrote many books on economics and was defined as having centre-left politics ideology.

+Early life

-C. T. Kurien attended Madras Christian College, graduating in 1953 with a master's degree in economics.
+Born on 2 July 1931, Kurien attended Madras Christian College, graduating in 1953 with a master's degree in economics.

 He went on to Stanford University, where he was awarded a PhD in 1962.

+Career
-Returning to Madras Christian College, between 1962 and 1978 he was professor and head of the Department of Economics.

-Kurien was a National Fellow of the University Grants Commission from 1975 to 77.

-In 1978 he was appointed director of the Madras Institute of Development Studies, a national centre for social science research, holding this position for ten years.
+Returning to Madras Christian College between 1962 and 1978, he was professor and head of the Department of Economics.
+Kurien was a National Fellow of the University Grants Commission from 1975 to 1977.
+In 1978, he was appointed director of the Madras Institute of Development Studies, a national centre for social science research, holding this position for ten years.
 He was a National Fellow of the Indian Council of Social Science Research from 1992 to 1994.

 He was chairman of the Madras Institute of Development Studies from 1997 to 2003, when he retired from academic work.

 Kurien received the University Grants Commission's Lifetime Achievement Award in 1996.
 He was appointed the first chairman of the Malcolm and Elizabeth Adiseshiah Trust in 1999.